Jiangnan-Lyu/BST692-2020-assignment2/README.md

 ## Tasks
 ### Setup the project
 0. Figure out who you want on your team for the rest of the final project.
-1. Build a private repo on GitHub.
+1. AS A TEAM...Build a private repo on GitHub.
 Include a README and an R .gitignore file.
+Make sure all team members are collaborators on repo.
 1. Invite Ray and Layla to be collaborators.
-1. Invite others you want to work with.
-We suggest no more than 3 people work on a project.
 1. Clone the repository to your local machine.

 ### Deal with data